-Forty-five years ago.
+Forty-six years ago.

 Many families in Wisconsin, according to reports, still do not let their children trick-or-treat because of it.

-Wisconsinites are free to observe Halloween when and how they choose, but to use this forty-five-year-old tragedy as an example of why those on sexual offense registries across the nation are subject to outrageous restrictions on Halloween is itself outrageous.
+Wisconsinites are free to observe Halloween when and how they choose, but to use this forty-six-year-old tragedy as an example of why those on sexual offense registries across the nation are subject to outrageous restrictions on Halloween is itself outrageous.

 Those who commit sexual crimes almost never murder their victims.
 That places any applicability of this case to the almost million men, women, and children on sexual offense registries today at less than 0.00001%.
 And I probably haven’t used enough zeros.

 Forty-six years ago sexual offense registries as we know them did not exist.
 If they had, there is nothing in Gerald Turner’s history to suggest that he would have been on one.
 That means that Lisa would have been the victim of someone who was NOT already registered as having committed a previous sexual offense, and there we have close to 100% correlation to the individuals who are committing sexual crimes today.
 According to research, approximately 96% have no previous history of this type of crime and therefore are on no registries.
 They aren’t locked up or confined to home with all lights off on Halloween.
 They aren’t checked on by law enforcement to assure that they are keeping themselves away from all child-related activities.
 They don’t show up as red dots on a map warning parents away from those addresses.